21 Different Types of Mythical Horses

 3. Liath Macha

-The Liath Macha is one of the types of mythical horses in Irish folklore.
-The meaning of his name is “Gray of Macha.”
+The Liath Macha is a mythical horse in Irish folklore.
+His name means “Gray of Macha.

-History states that the hero Chulainn discovered him in a pool in the mountains alongside another horse named Dun Sainglend.
+History states that the hero Chulainn discovered him in a mountain pool alongside another horse named Dun Sainglend.
 The pool was in the mountains.

 Liath Macha refused to be hitched into the hero’s chariot on the day the hero died in battle.